Jesse Klaver: Political career

 In 2010, Klaver was placed seventh on the list of GroenLinks for the 2010 elections.
 GroenLinks won ten seats.
 Klaver became spokesperson social affairs, employment, education and sport.
 His maiden speech concerned higher education.

 In 2010, he was nominated as "political talent of the year" by political journalists.
 For the 2012 elections Klaver headed the campaign team of GroenLinks and he was fourth on the list of candidates of GroenLinks.
 This was enough to be elected, as GroenLinks got exactly four seats.
 His TEDtalk in the late-night talk show Pauw & Witteman in January 2013, was chosen as the best of five young politicians.

 In 2013, he co-authored the memo "Mooi Nederland" ("Beautiful Netherlands") with Lutz Jacobi (PvdA) and Stientje van Veldhoven (D66) which set out to protect nature, the landscape, flora and fauna.
 In 2013, he authored a private member's bill which through transparency sought to reduce food wastage.
 In 2014, he authored the proposal "Kansen voor kinderen voor het vmbo" ("Opportunities for Children in pre-vocational education").

 Klaver received international attention for opposing tax evasion in 2013.
 Klaver co-authored the agreement on the student benefit with the minister of Education Jet Bussemaker and spokespersons of the VVD, D66, PvdA.
 He attended the inauguration of King Willem Alexander and took the oath "Zo Waarlijk helpe mij God almachtig".

 On 12 May 2015, party leader Bram van Ojik announced that Klaver would be taking over party leadership effective immediately.
 Until then, Klaver had acted as a spokesperson for finance, agriculture, nature, animal welfare, education, culture and science.
 He is member of parliamentary committees on foreign affairs, defence, European affairs, economic affairs, finance, education, budgetary control, social affairs, health and procedural affairs.

 Klaver continued to be GroenLinks' party leader during the Dutch general election of 2017.
-His party gained 10 seats, rising to an all-time high of 14, but in 2021 election fell to 8.
+His party gained 10 seats, rising to an all-time high of 14, but in the 2021 election fell to 8.
+He was re-elected on the shared GroenLinks–PvdA list in November 2023, and he became the party's spokesperson on European affairs.
+When Frans Timmermans resigned as party leader of the alliance due to a disappointing election result in October 2025, the GroenLinks–PvdA group in the House of Representatives chose Klaver to succeed him as parliamentary leader.

 Thanks to his political engagement he was nominated in 2018 as a European Young Leader (EYL40).

-Jesse Klaver is on the 2019 TIME 100 Next List.
+Klaver is on the 2019 TIME 100 Next List.